LukusCRichards/Year-2-Learning-Journal.md/README.md

 ## Monday 16th November 2020

 I have learned how to write code that creates an object mask that makes a game object block the view of the Field of Vision and a Target mask that draws a line to the game object.
 All with the corresponding layers.
-I continued watching the video from last week to finish off the creation of the Field of Vision
+I continued watching the video from last week to finish off the creation of the Field of Vision and I learned how to draw a line to the target object.

 ## Tuesday 17th November 2020

+Today, I have learned how to create a visible view cone that shows where the enemy is looking and what they can and cannot see.
 I watched the follow up video on how to create the

 ## Friday 20th November 2020